rilopez/rilopez.com/content/books/make-it-stick.md

 ## Get beyond learning styles
-The idea that individuals have distinct learning styles has been around long enough to become part of the folklore, the "teory" holds that people who receive instruction in a manner that is not matched to their learning style are at disadvantage for learning
+The idea that individuals have distinct learning styles has been around long enough to become part of the folklore, the "theory" holds that people who receive instruction in a manner that is not matched to their learning style are at disadvantage for learning

 The book makes it clear that everyone has learning preferences, but there is not evidence that